dominiksta/mvtn.el-performance-test/README.md

 # The Results

-While I have not bothered measuring the exact performance, I can report that at least on my system (nvme ssd + i7-1165G7), the performance is good even with a very large amount of notes.
-(Listing notes takes almost no time at all and the backlink buffer updates within ~0.5 seconds even when using `grep` rather than `rg`.)
+While I have not bothered measuring the exact performance, I can report that at least on my system (nvme ssd + i7-1165G7), the performance is good even with more than 800 notes per year (see `config/heavy_note_taker.py`).
+Listing notes takes almost no time at all and the backlink buffer updates within ~0.5 seconds even when using `grep` rather than `rg`.
 Performance only drops when setting `mvtn-search-years` to a higher value than the default `3`.

 # Running it Yourself